theta360developers/led-tester/README.md

 Good luck using the THETA LEDs and creating you own unique interesting UX for the camera.

 References:
-I used the following tutorial as a starting point.
+The following tutorial was used as a starting point.
 The tutorial was translated into English by the THETA community.
 Please see the discussion at the link below to contribute.